 Caveats

-As I stated earlier, this analysis only looked at about 100 eBay sales completed in January, 2017, and only focused on about 6 popular mountain bike models from top brands.
+As I stated earlier, this analysis only looked at about 100 eBay sales completed in January, 2017, and only focused on about six popular mountain bike models from top brands.
 Of course there are plenty of other places people sell used bikes other than eBay, so pricing might be better or worse for other channels.
-It’s also possible that January is a particularly bad or good time for selling used bikes, which could skew these results.
+It’s also possible that January is a particularly bad — or good — time for selling used bikes, which could skew these results.

 Then, there’s the matter of component upgrades.
 Finding two used bikes that are completely identical in parts spec is virtually impossible since owners regularly swap out parts due to damage or personal preference.
 Just skimming through the listings I included in my data set, I got the sense that if anything, the bikes being sold included parts that were as nice or nicer than those that came stock, but again, this isn’t quantified in the results.
 It’s also difficult to quantify how hard a bike has been ridden, though the BicycleBluebook value guide does attempt to quantify this a bit by giving value ranges based on bike condition.